-|AccessAbility Hub||The AccessAbility Hub provides support for students or students caring for someone with a mental health condition, ongoing medical condition or disability (including physical, neurological, intellectual, sensory, acquired brain injury, or specific learning difficulty). |
+|AccessAbility and Inclusion||AccessAbility and Inclusion provide support for students or students caring for someone with a mental health condition, ongoing medical condition or disability (including physical, neurological, intellectual, sensory, acquired brain injury, or specific learning difficulty). |

 |ASK La Trobe||ASK La Trobe can help with accepting your offer, enrolment, timetables, student systems, fees and financial support, exams, results, graduations, international student issues and more.
-We can link you with others services too. |
+We can link you with other services too. |

-|Counselling||La Trobe’s Counselling services provides free and confidential short-term counselling for La Trobe University students. |
+|Counselling||La Trobe’s Counselling services provide free and confidential short-term counselling for La Trobe University students. |

 |Health and Wellbeing Resource Centre||The Student Health and Wellbeing Resource Centre is the first point of call for all your health and wellbeing needs. |

-Open Monday to Friday, 10am – 4pm, drop in at Peribolos East Ground Floor (PE101), Bundoora Campus.
+Open Monday to Friday, 10 am – 4 pm, drop in at Peribolos East Ground Floor (PE101), Bundoora Campus.
 Or call (03) 9479 1085 or email email@example.com for all other campuses.